St. John's University (New York City): Athletics

 St. John's sports teams are called the Red Storm.
 Though not official, the moniker "Johnnies" is also commonly used by fans.
 Prior to 1994, St. John's went by the nickname "Redmen", which referenced the red uniforms worn by the university in competition.
-However, the name was interpreted as a Native American reference in the 1960s, and was changed to the Red Storm after mounting pressure on colleges and universities to adopt names more sensitive to Native American culture.
+However, the name was interpreted as a Native American reference as early as the late 1920s, and aside from having a cigar store Indian as a mascot for many decades, the school also had student publications over the years with titles such as The Wampum Belt, The Warrior, The War Bonnet, and The Indian.
+The team's name was changed to the Red Storm after mounting pressure on colleges and universities to adopt names more sensitive to Native American culture.

 Conference affiliation

 St. John's NCAA Division I teams compete in the Big East Conference, with the exception of the fencing team, which competes in the ECAC.

 From 1979 to 2013, St. John's was a charter member of the Original Big East Conference.
 In 2013 the Big East Conference split into two different conferences.
 St. John's and the other six non-FBS schools in the original Big East broke away to form the current Big East, while the remaining FBS schools joined various existing conferences.